harness/developer-hub/docs/platform/12_Variables-and-Expressions/add-a-variable.md

 Now, when you run your Pipeline the referenced value is evaluated at runtime.

-### Exporting service variables as environment variables in a Shell Script step
+### Export service variables as environment variables in a Shell Script step

-Harness has introduced a new setting, **Export Service Variables as Env Variables** to export service variables as environment variables.
+You can use the **Export Service Variables as Env Variables** setting to export service variables as environment variables.
 This setting is available at account, organization, and project-levels.

 To enable this setting, go to **Account Setting > Account Resources > Default Settings > Pipeline**, and then set the **Export Service Variables as Env Variables** setting to `true`.

 When you enable this setting, service variables are available as Bash variables in a Shell Script step.
 You can access the service variables like you access any Bash variables.
 For example, the service variable, `var1` is available for use in a Shell Script step as `$var1`.

-When you [add a service](#use-an-account-org-or-project-variable-in-a-service-variable), you can select variables of type, **String**, **Secret**, or **Number**.
+When you [add a service](#use-an-account-org-or-project-variable-in-a-service-variable), you can select variables of type **String**, **Secret**, or **Number**.

 Let's consider an example where you have added the following service variables: